Hot Tubs Report Woman-in-Spa

 In addition to the recommendations above about using a chlorine alternative in your spa, there are several spa maintenance practices that can reduce the use of chemicals in your spa.

-Keep your spa covered
+Keep your Spa Covered

 Covering your spa is essential to maintaining the water in your spa, whether you have a spa with or without chlorine.
 A cover keeps debris, insects, and critters from getting into your water.
 Ultimately, this extends the life of the sanitizer and reduces the amount of chemicals needed to maintain the water.
 This is especially critical if you are using a chemical-free spa.